-While digital video surveillance systems offer an embarrassment of riches compared to their analog ancestors, they still require thoughtful design and deployment to ensure maximum cost-effectiveness.
+While digital video surveillance systems offer an embarrassment of riches compared to their analogue ancestors, they still require thoughtful design and deployment to ensure maximum cost-effectiveness.
 Among the various criteria that impact surveillance digital video recorder (SDVR) system value, storage capacity can be particularly significant and easily misunderstood.

 - Higher image resolution